xy-graveyard/dapp-scsc-solidity/PHIL_PROXY.md

   }
 ```

-We now have an upgradeable smart contract
+We now have an upgradeable smart contract!